Cluster-Based Regularized Sliced Inverse Regression for Forecasting Macroeconomic Variables: Empirical application

 \subsection{Dataset and method}

-The dataset we use is \citet{stock2011generalized} dataset, which contains 143 quarterly macroeconomic variables from 13 economic categories.
-We use 109 of them as explanatory variables, since the other 34 are just high-level aggregates of the 109.
-All 143 variables are used for forecasting purpose.
+The dataset we use is \citet{stock2011generalized} dataset, which contains 143 quarterly macroeconomic variables from 13 economic categories, such as gross domestic product (GDP), industrial production (IP), employment, price indexes, interest rates, etc. We use 109 of them as explanatory variables, since the other 34 are just high-level aggregates of the 109.
+All 143 variables are used for forecasting purposes.

-The correlation plot of the 109 predictor series after logarithm and/or differencing transformation is showed in Figure \ref{f1}, which demonstrates that there do exist some highly correlated blocks.
+Following Stock and Watson's data transformation methodology, first differences of logarithms, first differences, and second differences of logarithms are used for real quantity variables, nominal interest rate variables, and price series, respectively.
+The correlation plot of the 109 predictor series after logarithm and/or differences is showed in Figure \ref{f1}, which demonstrates that there do exist some highly correlated blocks.
 Therefore, our cluster-based method is necessary for this dataset.

-For the purpose of comparison, similar rolling pseudo out-of-sample forecasting simulation as in \citet{stock2011generalized} is used.
-The main steps can be described as follows, \begin{enumerate} \item Use the formula given by \citet{stock2011generalized} Table B.2 to transform all the series and screen for outliers. \item From 1985 to 2008, at each date $t$, use cross-validation, which is described below, to the most recent 100 observations to choose the parameter $c$ and $\tau$ in CRSIR based on mean square error. \item Use the chosen $\hat{c}$ and $\hat{\tau}$, apply CRSIR one more time to predict $\hat{y}_{t+h}$, where $h$ is the forecasting period. \item Calculate the RMSE for the forecasting procedure,
+For the purpose of comparison, similar rolling pseudo out-of-sample forecasting simulation as in \citet{stock2011generalized} is used, as well as the cross validation for choosing $c$ and $\tau$.
+In general, starting from 1985 to 2008, at each date $t$, using the data prior to $t$ to predict the forecasted variable $y$ at $h$ date ahead, which is denoted as $\hat{y}_{t+h}$.
+The main steps can be described as follows, \begin{enumerate} \item Use the formula given by \citet{stock2011generalized} Table B.2 to transform all the series and screen for outliers. \item At each date $t$, use cross-validation, which is described below, to the most recent 100 observations to choose the parameter $c$ and $\tau$ in CRSIR based on mean square error. \item Use the chosen $\hat{c}$ and $\hat{\tau}$ with the data prior to $t$ to predict $\hat{y}_{t+h}$ by CRSIR. \item Calculate the RMSE for the forecasting procedure,